Martinomagnifico/reveal.js-simplemenu/README.md

 Simplemenu also works in setups with multiple Reveal instances.

-## Setup
+### HTML

 It is easy to set up your HTML structure for Simplemenu.
-To keep the Simplemenu on every slide, put it outside of the `.slides`:
+To keep the Simplemenu on every slide, put it outside of the `.slides`.

+#### The manual way

 ```html
 <div class="menubar">